-- 64. The Parties agree that they are required to provide reasonable accommodations for persons with disabilities in order to comply with the provisions of the Americans with Disabilities Act and the Fair Employment and Housing Act, as amended by the Prudence Kay Poppink Act.
-The City reserves the right to take any action necessary to comply therewith. - 65.
+- 78. The Parties agree that they are required to provide reasonable accommodations for persons with disabilities in order to comply with the provisions of the Americans with Disabilities Act and the Fair Employment and Housing Act, as amended by the Prudence Kay Poppink Act.
+The City reserves the right to take any action necessary to comply therewith. - 79.
 If there is a conflict between a proposed accommodation and this Agreement, the City will notify the Union and, upon request, meet with the Union within ten (10) business days to attempt to resolve the issue.
 The parties may extend this time limit by mutual agreement.
-During the reasonable accommodation process, an employee has the right, upon request, to Union representation. - 66.
+During the reasonable accommodation process, an employee has the right, upon request, to Union representation. - 80.
 When an employee requests an accommodation pursuant to the ADA and the Fair Employment and Housing Act, as amended by the Prudence Kay Poppink Act, the City and its Departments shall meet with the employee and, at the request of the employee, with the employee's Union representative.
 The City/Department will inform the employee and the representative of the status of the employee's request for an accommodation and of the resolution of the request.
-As necessary, and on a case-by-case basis, the City/Department will meet with the Union representative to review problems concerning reasonable accommodation. - 67.
-Departments shall maintain files on formal reasonable accommodation requests that include information related to: status of accommodation requests and the resolution of closed accommodation requests. - 68.
-Following a reasonable period of time after the employee has submitted the information required for a reasonable accommodation but not later than thirty days, the City shall provide a response to the employee's request.
+As necessary, and on a case-by-case basis, the City/Department will meet with the Union representative to review problems concerning reasonable accommodation. - 81.
+Departments shall maintain files on formal reasonable accommodation requests that include information related to: status of accommodation requests and the resolution of closed accommodation requests. - 82.
+Following a reasonable period of time after the employee has submitted the information required for a reasonable accommodation but not later than thirty days, the City shall provide a written response to the employee's request.
+The written response shall include an update on the status of the employee's request.
+When the City grants an accommodation, the City shall provide a written description of the accommodation to the employee.
+If no accommodation is granted, upon request the City shall provide a written reason for the denial to the employee.
 If no accommodation in the current assignment is possible, the Employer shall evaluate alternative job assignments for possible accommodation.
-While his or her request for reasonable accommodation is pending, the Employer shall make every reasonable effort to provide a modified work duty assignment pursuant to the provisions of VII.
+While the employee's request for reasonable accommodation is pending, the Employer shall make every reasonable effort to provide a modified work duty assignment pursuant to the provisions of VII.
 B. Return to Work, of this Agreement.